 Filesystem

-Deep agents support structured ouput.You can set a desired structured output schema by passing it as the responseFormat argument to the call to createDeepAgent().
+Deep Agents support structured output.You can set a desired structured output schema by passing it as the responseFormat argument to the call to createDeepAgent().

 When the model generates the structured data, it’s captured, validated, and returned in the ‘structuredResponse’ key of the agent’s state.